 Instead, she loaded her fruitcakes with fresh pecans and just enough batter to hold it together.
 Cherries and pineapple are the fruits in Gladys version.
-She sold 1,000 pounds of fruitcakes in her first year.
+She sold 1,000 pounds of the holiday favorite in her first year.

 5. Make a memorable impression

 By the next holiday season, Gladys decided to get some mechanical help in the form of a modified cement mixer that she painted bright red.

-Over 3,000 pounds of Gladys’ Old Fashioned Czech Pecan Fruitcake was being sent across the country, picked up by motorist traveling to and from Austin and Houston or selling at grocery stores, liquor stores and restaurants on the I-10 corridor.
+Over 3,000 pounds of Gladys’ Old Fashioned Czech Pecan Fruitcake was sent across the country, picked up by the motorists traveling to and from Austin and Houston or selling at grocery stores, liquor stores and restaurants on the I-10 corridor.

 6. Build on that memorable impression

 She baked a 150-pound fruitcake in the shape of Texas.
 It measured five feet by six feet and was decorated with concentric red and green candied cherry circles that expanded out from where the little town of Cistern was located.

 7. Be ready for your big break

-When Johnny Carson, the host of “The Tonight Show” had his staff reach out, Gladys though it was a friend playing a prank.
+When Johnny Carson, the host of “The Tonight Show” had his staff reach out, Gladys thought it was a friend playing a prank.
 After all, Johnny Carson had once joked that “There is only one fruitcake in the entire world and people keep passing it around.”

 8. Know when to move on

 The bakery operates in a metal building beside a lake and behind Melissa’s expansive log cabin.
 A sign directs you onto the family’s land and a narrow road that passes through the family’s herd of cows and rolling hills.

 If you visit

 While most of the business is now from mail order or off-site sellers like Prazek’s, people can and do still stop by the bakery.
 Just check the seasonal retail hours and directions at Gladysfruitcakes.com.

-Key takeaway from the Texas Fruitcake Queen
+The key takeaway from our Texas Fruitcake Queen

 Like her mom, Melissa puts her family first.
-That means her time at Gladys’ Bakery sometimes takes a back seat to her kid’s needs.
-I think building a business that allows that balance and family members who maintain it are real lasting legacies of Gladys Farek.
+That means her time at Gladys’ Bakery sometimes takes a back seat to her kids’ needs.